Virtualization and Continuous Data Protection, Zero Downtime Backup

 Zero Downtime Backup in Virtualization

-EVA systems by is an example of Zero Downtime Backup in Virtualization.
+EVA storage systems by HP is an example of Zero Downtime Backup in Virtualization.
 ESX host from VMware is released by this process.
 To avoid overloading at this high frequency of the backup to the storage system in Virtualization, these snapshots are stored on secured VTLs.

 This article ends the series on Backup methods used in systems running Virtualization.